-In the prior fiscal year, the City received an advance of \$3,000 on its settlement with its insurance carrier concerning damaged property and equipment relating to the Golden State Substation fire.
-No further insurance proceeds were received during the fiscal year.
-Once the repairs are completed on the Golden State Substation, the Electric Utility Fund expects to submit a final claim for the remainder of its repair costs.
+In the prior fiscal year, the City received an advance of \$3,000 or settlement with its insurance carrier concerning damaged prope and equipment relating to the Golden State Substation fire.
+No furt insurance proceeds were received during the fiscal year.
+Once repairs are completed on the Golden State Substation, the Elect Utility Fund expects to submit a final claim for the remainder of its repair costs.